DiamondLightSource/volume-segmantics/paper.md

 initial small region of interest (ROI) annotations needed by `Volume Segmantics`, making use if its machine learning models trained through 'scribbles' drawn on the data, leading ultimately to a complete segmentation of these ROIs.
-It is hoped that scientists using our synchrotron facility, and beyond, will be able to train and use their own deep learning models using this interface to the library.
+It is hoped that scientists using our synchrotron facility and beyond will be able to train and use their own deep learning models using this interface to the library.
 These models can then be used to segment data during their time here and also when back at their home institution.
 In addition, it is hoped that the scientific community will use and